Ayahuasca Experiences: What It’s Really Like to Drink Yagé in Colombia

 Common Themes in Ayahuasca Experiences

-- Purging: Physical release through vomiting or sweating, seen as cleansing rather than sickness.
+- Purging: Physical release through vomiting or sweating, understood traditionally as cleansing rather than illness.

 - Visions and insights: Symbolic images, memories, or teachings that reveal hidden truths.